• Remembering

 Social Profile

-Type 2’s range from introverted to extraverted, but tend to be more on the extraverted side due to their external focus.
-In addition, their social disposition is impacted by the three relational sub-patterns.
-Dominance toward self-survival or self-preservation is a relational focus based on me first (or put your life jacket on first, before attending to others) can lead to being more introverted.
-Dominance toward bonding survival or one-on-one focused relationships tend to fall in the middle of the I-E spectrum.
-Dominance toward group survival or social focus on groups and organizations can lead to being more extraverted.
+In addition, their social disposition is impacted by the three instinctual sub-types.
+Dominance toward self-survival or self-preservation is a focus based on me first which can lead to more introversion.
+Dominance toward bonding survival, the one-on-one focused relationships, tend to fall in the middle of the Introversion-Extraversion (I-E) scale.
+Dominance toward group survival, the social focus on groups and organizations, can lead to being more extraverted.

 Enneagram Type 2 Basic Proposition and Loss of Wholeness in Childhood

 Holy Freedom is that original state wherein needs are met by the greater universal will.
 That provides for us.
 Ultimately the entire mechanism of energy production upon which fulfillment of needs depends operates independently of human beings and rests upon universal laws.
-When we come to realize that real needs are provided for by this universal energy, sometimes called the “Grace of God,” we come to know the proper position and limited power of the individual human will in this large cosmic context.
+When we come to realize that real needs are provided for by this universal energy, sometimes called the "Grace of God," we come to know the proper position and limited power of the individual human will in this large cosmic context.
 The mother naturally provides for the infant in accordance with the gift of universal will.
 And we all depend on the planet to supply the resources for life.
-In essence energy for provisions doesn’t come and go and all needs are met according to the same principle of universal will.
+In essence energy for provisions doesn't come and go and all needs are met according to the same principle of universal will.
 When we realize this, giving and receiving occur without pride according to real worth and capacities.
 It is neither my will nor yours that provides but the greater will.
 When we grasp the relationship of the small individual will to the greater universal will, we obtain humility.
 We sense what is appropriate to give and take, giving and taking what is needed and no more.
-We have freedom–freedom to operate without attachment to the needs of self or other.
+We have freedom--freedom to operate without attachment to the needs of self or other.

 The original state of freedom wherein needs are met by the greater universal will.
 This understanding or truth is negated in the life of the Giver child.
 Someone's will impressed itself on your inner space saying this is a world based on to get love and approval you must fulfill my needs, my will.
 To survive, you as a Giver, had to forget your own rudimentary ability to respond to the higher will of essence.
 In its place you came to serve the will of others through your own little will.
 Consequently your original humility got replaced by a prideful energy wherein you fulfill the personal needs of important others through your own will.
 You become indispensable to them; with your prideful energy you know what they want and need.
 As a compensation, you become attached to fulfilling these needs in hopes that others will give back fulfilling your needs.
 You fall into a "need governed world" in which your own needs and wants get repressed, go into the background.